 The passive activity loss (“PAL”) rules were enacted to discourage taxpayers from entering into tax shelters.
 Many of these pre-1986 tax shelters involved real estate, so real estate was specifically included in the PAL rules.
-Under these rules, rental real estate is deemed to be passive and any loss is generally limited to other passive income.
-Unused losses are carried forward indefinitely until there are passive income or the passive activity is sold or disposed of.
+Under these rules, rental real estate is deemed to be passive, and any loss is generally limited to other passive income.
+Unused losses are carried forward indefinitely until there is passive income or the passive activity is sold or disposed of.
 These rules can prevent a taxpayer who has other non-passive income (such as wages from a job), from taking the passive losses from real estate to reduce non-passive income that is subject to tax.

 The Real Estate Professional Exception